danforbes/substrate-wiki/Validating-on-PoC-2.md

 If you are elected validator and don´t behave properly (node not online/reachable, wrong software version, etc...), your node´s balance will be slashed: you will lose DOTs.

+# Setting a validator node in a nutshell

+The next chapter goes into more details but here is the recipe.
+It is advised to do the following in the right order to avoid issues:
+- install an appropriate polkadot version
+- start it without any flag until your node is synced
+- create an account, save your seed and take note of your account´s address
+- get DOTs in your account
+- restart your polkadot client with `polkadot --validator --key <seed>`
+- check that your authority key matches
+- `Extrinsics/staking/stake()` your account
+- check that you show up in the intensions list
+- wait until you show up in the validators list
+- observe your balance

 # Validator Requirements

 In order to be a validator you need the following: